isBre/Ethics-in-AI-Notes/index.md

 **Liability in highly automated systems can be categorized into various forms, including legal liability, civil liability, criminal liability, and administrative liability**.
 Each of these forms carries different consequences, such as detention, fines, compensatory damages, punitive damages, or civil penalties.
 The specific type of liability depends on the circumstances and nature of the incident, whether it resulted from negligence or intentional actions.

-In the future of air traffic management, new generation systems are expected to be highly automated, aiming to increase capacity, safety, efficiency, and sustainability.
+**In the future of air traffic management, new generation systems are expected to be highly automated, aiming to increase capacity, safety, efficiency, and sustainability**.
 These systems will involve higher levels of automation, with humans acting as controllers and supervisors.
 The concept of hybrid agency, where humans and machines collaborate as joint cognitive systems, will become increasingly relevant.
 The intelligence and autonomy of machines will play a significant role in decision-making processes.

 Automation in air traffic management is not a binary concept but exists along a spectrum.
 It involves the delegation of tasks from operators to technology, with varying degrees of cooperation required.
 Automation can support human capabilities and enhance task performance.
 Different levels of automation, as described by the SESAR taxonomy, provide varying degrees of support for information acquisition, analysis, decision-making, and action implementation.

-The increasing level of automation in air traffic management systems introduces new challenges regarding responsibility and liability.
-As automation takes on more decision-making authority, the liability risk for technology providers may increase, while the responsibility of human operators may decrease.
+The increasing level of automation in air traffic management systems introduces **new challenges regarding responsibility and liability.
+As automation takes on more decision-making authority, the liability risk for technology providers may increase, while the responsibility of human operators may decrease**.
 However, employing technologies with intermediate levels of automation can create high liability risks for both technology providers and human operators.

 **Fragmentation of tasks within highly automated systems can lead to uncertainty and complexity in procedures**.
 The allocation of responsibility becomes challenging, as it is often difficult to determine who should carry out each task and who bears the liability for negligence.
 Technology providers face challenges in designing human-machine interfaces that adequately support decision-making and provide comprehensive information.